 Furthermore, the bill emphasizes that a voter must not be removed from the official list of eligible voters unless they are ineligible or not registered.
-It mandates that the secretary of state prepare a report for county auditors detailing the names of registrants whose status has changed to "inactive."
-Registrants with an "inactive" status must re-register before participating in any elections.
-The bill also clarifies that while late or rejected absentee or mail ballots are not counted in an election, they will still be considered a vote for the purpose of maintaining registration, although they will not be included in public information lists regarding voting history.
+It mandates that list maintenance procedures must eliminate duplicate names and requires the Secretary of State to report to county auditors on registrants whose status has changed to "inactive."
+Registrants with an "inactive" status must re-register before participating in any elections, and while late or rejected absentee ballots are not counted in elections, they are considered for the purpose of maintaining registration status.

 Statutes affected: Introduction: 201.171